Creating a website that reflects your personality can be difficult and confusing, especially if this is your first website.

 Use your brand guidelines and stick to them!
 This will often include brand keywords, common phrases, colors, fonts, etc. These guidelines are also super important in creating a seamless style and look for every page on your website.

 You want your reader to flow through each page or post with ease, seeing the same color schemes, fonts, page layouts, and more.
 It also helps them to identify your content as “yours” when things have a consistent look and design,

 If you don’t have a brand guide, don’t sweat.
 There are a number of resources to help you, or you can work with a brand designer.
-Our Canva Logo & Branding Templates are a great place to start!
+Our Canva Logo & Branding Templates in the Beautiful Biz Lounge are a great place to start!

 Ready to revamp your website design with a custom site, without the custom price tag?
 Check out our WordPress themes.
 No matter your style or business, you can select a theme and immediately customize it for your brand colors, fonts, images, and more.